mist64/c64ref/kernal/kernal_dh.md

 location just past the end of the save area, since the save routines consider the save complete when the pointer to the save area equals the value of the pointer (AE).)
-It also sets (Cl), the pointer to the start of the save area, from the zero page pointer indexed by the accumulator, and then performs an indirect JMP through the vector at (0332), which defaults to F5ED/F675.
+It also sets (C1), the pointer to the start of the save area, from the zero page pointer indexed by the accumulator, and then performs an indirect JMP through the vector at (0332), which defaults to F5ED/F675.